flutter/website/src/docs/release/breaking-changes/default-scroll-behavior-drag.md

 ## Timeline

-Landed in version: TBD<br>
+Landed in version: 2.3.0-12.0.pre<br>
-In stable release: TBD
+In stable release: not yet

 ## References